Hi-PACE/hipace/docs/source/run/parameters.rst

     Whether to use the most stable discretization for the envelope solver.

-* ``<laser name>.init_type`` (list of `string`) optional (default `gaussian`) The initializing method of laser.
+* ``<laser name>.init_type`` (list of `string`) optional (default `gaussian`) The initialisation method of laser.
 Possible options are:

-      Option: ``gaussian`` (default) the laser is iniliatized with an ideal gaussian pulse.
+      Option: ``gaussian`` (default) the laser is initialised with an ideal gaussian pulse.

       * ``<laser name>.a0`` (`float`) optional (default `0`)
           Peak normalized vector potential of the laser pulse.